carmen-timpau/BBO-Capstone-Project/experiments/week_10/strategy_summary.md

 - init_per_dim was lowered (2→1) for Functions 4–8 to stop the initial draw from over-consuming higher-dimensional pools and lead to early pool exhaustion, i.e. 0.0 regret (which halts meaningful combo ranking);
 - raised holdout to 0.6 for Functions 1/2 for more usable iterations on their small 19-point pools;
 - lowered holdout to 0.15 to Functions 5/8 to fix early pool exhaustion.
-- n_seeds was raised to 1000 seeds for Functions 1/2, since small-pool functions need many more seeds than large-pool ones to meaningfully tighten their CIs (since SEM ∝ std/√n_seeds);
+- n_seeds was raised to 1000 seeds (from 20, then 100) for Functions 1/2, since small-pool functions need many more seeds than large-pool ones to meaningfully tighten their CIs (since SEM ∝ std/√n_seeds);
-- n_seeds was raised to 500 seeds for Functions 3–8, based on diagnostics from a prior run using n_seeds=100.
+- n_seeds was raised to 500 seeds for Functions 3–8, based on diagnostics from a prior runs using n_seeds=100 and n_seeds=20.

 Added a **[Diagnostic] Flag for when n_init alone consumes a disproportionate share (>25%) of a function's pool**, since that lets the initial random draw "accidentally" capture the max before acquisition ever runs.
 As a result, the following overrides emerged:
 - n_init_base lowered for Functions 1/2 (5→4) to stay under the 25% pool-fraction threshold;